Last Updated on

 Stand straight and slowly bend downwards with your arms at your side till your head is level with your knees.
 Hold the position for ten seconds and straighten your body again.
 Repeat this 4-5 times to strengthen your lower back and burn calories off your middle.

-Abdominal Belt to Flatten your Stomach after a C-Section
+Abdominal Belt for a Flat Stomach After a C-Section

-- Movements like standing up or sitting down can be very painful while recovering from a C-section delivery.
+To reduce belly fat after a C-section, you can opt for a tummy reducing belt.
+It supports your body and helps you regain the firmness of your belly post-delivery.
+But it can also hurt the incision wound if the mom is overweight.
+Movements, like standing up or sitting down, can be very painful while recovering from a C-section delivery.
 An abdominal belt will hold your tummy in and ease the pain.

 Never exert yourself or continue exercising if you feel pain in your abdomen.
 If you’re planning to start working out after a C-section delivery, consult your doctor first so that you don’t risk your health in the process.
-Follow the tips above to safely get a flat tummy in no time.
+Follow the above tips and exercises to safely regain your pre-pregnancy figure.